 - Sewage is surfacing on the ground over the drain field or septic tank

 Repairing your septic system

-If you think you need a septic system repair, follow these steps to comply with Snohomish Health District and Washington State regulations.
+If you think you need a septic system repair, follow these steps to comply with the Snohomish Health District and Washington State regulations.
 See our Septic Contractors page for a list of certified professionals.

 - Contact a certified installer, who will be able to look at the multiple elements of your system and possibly determine the cause of the septic failure

 - If recommended by the installer, contact a licensed designer to design a repair and apply for a permit from the Snohomish Health District